-Should a voter spoil an absentee ballot in his or her effort to mark the same, he or she may by calling the Election Services Office, properly identify him or herself and requesting a new ballot.
+Should a voter spoil an absentee ballot in his or her effort to mark the same, he or she may obtain a substitute ballot only by personal appearance at the Election Services office in Tahlequah, Oklahoma on election day between the hours of 7:00 a.m. and 7:00 p.m., in which case the substitute ballot shall be issued in accordance with Section 65 of this title.
 Any spoiled absentee ballot cast which is returned spoiled as to one race shall be examined to determine if it was correctly voted to the other races.
 If so, it shall be valid as to those races.

-• 81.
+♦ 81.
 Furnishing List of Voters Requesting Absentee Ballots to Precincts.